vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/zkASM/some-examples.md

                     :JMP(readCode)
 ```

 Let us explain in detail how the ADD opcode gets interpreted by us.
-Recall that at the beginning the stack pointer is pointing to the next "empty" address in the stack:
+Recall that, in the beginning, the stack pointer is pointing to the next "empty" address in the stack:

-1. First, we check if the stack is filled "properly" in order to carry on the ADD operation.
-This means that, as the ADD opcode needs two elements to operate, it is checked that these two elements are actually in the stack:
+1. First, we check if the stack is filled 'properly' to carry on with the ADD operation.
+This means that as the ADD opcode needs two elements to operate, it is checked that these two elements are actually present in the stack:

         SP - 2          :JMPN(stackUnderflow)

-    If less than two elements are present, then the `stackUnderflow` function gets executed.
+    If less than two elements are present, the `stackUnderflow` function gets executed.

-2. Next, we move the stack pointer to the first operand, load its value and place the result in the `A` register.
-Similarly, we move the stack pointer to the next operated, load its value and place the result in the `C` register.
+2. Next, we move the stack pointer to the first operand, load its value and store the result in `A` register.
+Similarly, we move the stack pointer to the next operated, load its value and place the result in `C` register.

         SP - 1 => SP
         $ => A          :MLOAD(SP--)
         $ => C          :MLOAD(SP)

-3. Now its when the operation takes place.
-We perform the addition operation by storing the value of the registers `A` and `C` into the variables `arithA` and `arithB` and then we call the subrutine `addARITH` that is the one in charge of actually performing the addition.
+3. Now the operation takes place.
+We perform the addition operation by storing the value of the registers `A` and `C` in the variables `arithA` and `arithB` and then we call the subroutine `addARITH` that is the one in charge of actually performing the addition.

         A               :MSTORE(arithA)
         C               :MSTORE(arithB)